coopyey/ttrpg-campaign-site/content/Seal of Infinity/Player Characters/Mary.md

 **Background:**

-She has a squirrel friend named Taletha and can talk to animals.
+She has a squirrel friend named Talitha and can talk to animals.
 # Additional Notes
 Is the type of person that will do right by others: seems to be led by a strong personal sense of doing right by those around her and ensure that everyone is okay and safe.
 Tries to avoid battle where possible, and prefers to